 - To identify, create, maintain and strengthen partnerships with key stakeholders such as: youth, community organizations, employers, trade unions, post-secondary institutions, and various levels of government.

 BladeRunners has continued to grow at SASET under the competent hand of BladeRunners Coordinator Amber Smith.
 If you are interested in becoming a BladeRunner or employing a BladeRunner, please contact Amber Smith, BladeRunners Coordinator at 604-858-3691.

 Stó:Lō Aboriginal Skills and Employment Training BladeRunners Surrey located at 10757 – 138th Street, Surrey.
-To find out more information about the next intake as a participant in the BladeRunners program in Surrey call Tony Armitstead, BladeRunners Coordinator at 778-395-0385 (office).
+To find out more information about the next intake as a participant in the BladeRunners program in Surrey call Amber Smith, BladeRunners Coordinator at 778-395-0385 (office).